altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 # to stab at thee
 {
 mn:K
 }
 {
 *Martha pushed Kent aside and ran to the kitchen.
 He fell against the leg of the couch*
-~Kent's head throbbed, it had struck the armrest~ "A::Get her!"
+~Kent's head throbbed, it had struck the wooden armrest~ "A::Get her!"
-"K::What is going on?"
+~Alacira was pointing at her, with her other hand on her sword at her hip~ "K::What's going on?"
-*Alacira and Gerald held out their left arm.
+*Gerald stuck out his left arm.
-A bail rattled, glowing a white-blue*
+A bail rattled, glowing a white-blue.
+Both on his wrist and Alacira's*
 ~Each bail pointed towards the kitchen~
 "A::This is a warning, something's changed."
-~Their concerned expressions seemed genuine to Kent~ 'K::Okay Kent, easy now...'
+~Their concerned expressions seemed genuine~
+'K::Okay Kent, easy now...'
 *Kent sat up and staggered to the kitchen*
 ~The kitchen...~